crdant/embedded-cluster-ami/README.md

-# Replicated Embedded Cluster AMI Generator
+# Replicated Embedded Cluster Image Generator

 This project automates the creation of Amazon Machine Images (AMIs) for Replicated Embedded Cluster applications.
 It simplifies the process of